AndriiPovsten/reana-demo-agc-cms-ttbar-coffea/README.md

 ## About

-This demo shows the submission of [AGC](https://arxiv.org/abs/1010.2506) - Analysis Grand Challenge to the [REANA](http://www.reana.io/) using the Snakemake as an workflow engine.
+This demo shows the submission of [AGC](https://arxiv.org/abs/1010.2506) - Analysis Grand Challenge to the [REANA](http://www.reana.io/), using Snakemake as the workflow engine.

 ### Analysis Grand Challenge

-For full explanation please have a look at this documentation:
+For a full explanation please have a look at this documentation:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7274936.svg)](https://doi.org/10.5281/zenodo.7274936)
 [![Documentation Status](https://readthedocs.org/projects/agc/badge/?version=latest)](https://agc.readthedocs.io/en/latest/?badge=latest)